eduardomcm/VelociraptorCompetition/README.md

   This artifact executed the open-source scanning tool Loki on targeted clients.

-  Loki users out there may utilize their breadth of yara-signatures, alongside PE-Sieve and other Loki IOC/signature capabilities to perform scans via Velociraptor at scale, and return the output to be filtered in VQL.
+  Loki users out there may utilize their breadth of Yara-signatures, alongside PE-Sieve and other Loki IOC/signature capabilities to perform scans via Velociraptor at scale, and return the output to be filtered in VQL.
 A great combination of two powerful open-source threat hunting tools.